facebookresearch/habitat-sim/docs/README.md

 ## Building Docs Locally
 ### First Time Setup:
-Create a new conda environment:
+If a conda environment for habitat does not already exist, create a new conda environment:

 ```bash
 # We require python>=3.9 and cmake>=3.10